 Snakes in dreams represent the men in your life.
 Particularly if the snake was sliding into your bed.
 Is there a certain man you feel attracted to?
 Remember, snakes represent sexual energy but also a warning.

-Snakes represent transformation in dreams
+3. Snakes represent a transformation in dreams

 If your dream about snakes left you with a good feeling, then the snakes represent a positive change.
-This could be self-awareness, greater self-esteem, more confidence, knowledge and wisdom.
+This could be self-awareness, greater self-esteem, more confidence, knowledge, and wisdom.
 If your snake dream made you feel fear or anxiety, the change maybe for the worse.

-- Where you frightened of the snakes?
+- Were you frightened of the snakes?

 - Were you attacked by the snakes?